 At the moment a group of interested community and church members is in the middle of applying for grants to undertake a big project centred around St John's Church at Hall Waberthwaite.
 We have five main aims:

 We are busy applying for grants to fund the project.
 The priority is sorting out the damp in the church itself, but most grants need to see more use of the church than a fortnightly service.
 This is one reason we are looking to restore the Laundry building to improve facilities on the site.
+We want to create a resource and study centre for local schools and other community groups, so they can spend time there with access to toilets and other facilities.

 There are lots of ways to be involved: